prowler-cloud/prowler/docs/index.md

 ## High level architecture

-You can run Prowler from your workstation, an EC2 instance, Fargate or any other container, Codebuild, CloudShell, Cloud9 and many more.
+You can run Prowler from your workstation, a Kubernetes Job, a Google Compute Engine, an Azure VM, an EC2 instance, Fargate or any other container, CloudShell and many more.

 ![Architecture](img/architecture.png)

+## Deprecations from v3

+### General
+- `Allowlist` now is called `Mutelist`.
+- The `--quiet` option has been deprecated, now use the `--status` flag to select the finding's status you want to get from PASS, FAIL or MANUAL.
+- All `INFO` finding's status has changed to `MANUAL`.
+- The CSV output format is common for all the providers.

+We have deprecated some of our outputs formats:

+- The HTML is replaced for the new Prowler Dashboard, run `prowler dashboard`.
+- The native JSON is replaced for the JSON [OCSF](https://schema.ocsf.io/) v1.1.0, common for all the providers.

+### AWS
+- Deprecate the AWS flag --sts-endpoint-region since we use AWS STS regional tokens.
+- To send only FAILS to AWS Security Hub, now use either `--send-sh-only-fails` or `--security-hub --status FAIL`.

 ## Basic Usage

 To run Prowler, you will need to specify the provider (e.g `aws`, `gcp`, `azure` or `kubernetes`):